Blue Hand Books/Blue Indians Collective (2019)

 In 2017, we republished Two Worlds: Lost Children of the Indian Adoption Projects, Vol. 1 - we have edited it and has a new cover.

 Buffalo Dreams may come out eventually.

-Does BLUE HAND BOOKS have a blog?
+Does BLUE HAND BOOKS have a blog or website?

 This is a story in itself.
 I had no idea how to create a website but I tried.
 First I used Webs to create bluehandbooks.com as a storefront but it was expensive and no sales at all!
 So back to the drawing board I went and decided to buy the name Blue Hand Books with the .org and use wordpress as our landing page and website.